pogossian/docker_django_mysql/README.md

 5) Copy existing django project to current directory or create a new project.
+*it's can take a long time, because before run compose would build an image

 ```
 docker-compose run --no-deps --rm www django-admin startproject project_name .